THE HISTORY OF ROATAN

 The first recorded British presence on the Bay Islands was the short-lived colony founded by William Claiborne in Port Royal (1638 to 1642) which was largely comprised of log-cutters turned buccaneers who were eventually run off by the Spanish Navy.

 History again shows British occupation in 1742, with the formal construction of a naval fortification in Port Royal, this was a strategic move as part of the British attempt to gain possession of the Central American coast.
 Records show that by 1775 the fort was well established and inhabited.
 A famous and perhaps the first official map of the island of Roatan was surveyed and drawn by Lt.
 Thomas Jefferys.

-After a fierce battle in Port Royal in 1782, the Spanish gained control of Roatan, and subsequently moved all the native Indians to the mainland for abetting the British.
-It wasn’t until 1797, when approximately 2,500 Garifuna were forcibly removed from the island of St. Vincent by the British and stranded on Roatan that the first real settlement was established.
-The Garifuna are the AfroAmerican descendents of shipwrecked African slaves and Arawak Indians from the island of Saint Vincent.
+After a fierce battle in Port Royal in 1782, the Spanish gained control of Roatan and subsequently moved all the native Indians to the mainland for abetting the British.
+It wasn’t until 1797 when approximately 2,500 Garifuna were forcibly removed from the island of St. Vincent by the British and stranded on Roatan that the first real settlement was established.
+The Garifuna are the AfroAmerican descendants of shipwrecked African slaves and Arawak Indians from the island of Saint Vincent.
 Although most of these Garifuna were later transferred to Trujillo by the Spanish, a few stayed on and formed the village of Punta Gorda, which still exists today.

 You can visit Punta Gorda for a cultural immersion visit and enjoy a traditional meal and see native Garifuna dances.